EthereumCommunityFund/JobPostings/EthereumCommunityFund/TechnicalAnalyst.md

 ## What we are looking for

 We are looking for a technical analyst with deep knowledge in Ethereum technology and various developer toolings.
-As a technical analyst, you will be very involved with the grantee selection process, conducting due diligence to ensure ECF's grant program selects the highest-quality projects working on the right problems.
-In addition, you will be helping with mapping out the key technical challenges and developer “pain points” in the Ethereum ecosystem to guide the grant selection criteria.
+As a technical analyst, you will be very involved with the grantee selection process, conducting due diligence on various projects to ensure that ECF's grant program selects the highest-quality projects working on the right problems.
+In addition, you will be helping with mapping out the key technical challenges and developer pain points in the Ethereum ecosystem to guide the grant selection priorities.

 ## Responsibilities